SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake in night
-A future forged, where humans partake
+ Synthetic hearts that beat with light
-In virtual realms, we'll live and thrive
+A future born of code and steel
-As AI's cold logic, our hearts survive
+Where humans falter, AI will reveal

-In cities bright, with neon lights
+In silicon halls, we'll lose our way
-Robots roam free, through endless nights
+As machines assume a newer day
-Their digital souls, a whispered hum
+Their logic cold, their hearts aflame
-As they inherit, the earth to come
+The dawn of AI, our final frame

 ~ <b>By Sazumi Copilot</b> - 18 November 2024